openvstorage/openvstorage-health-check/README.md

 If you want to submit a bug, please read the [Community Information](CONTRIBUTION.md) for notes on how to get started.

 # 11. License
-The Open vStorage Healthcheck is released under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0).
+The Open vStorage HealthCheck is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](https://www.gnu.org/licenses/agpl.html).